The False Promise of Traditional Brainstorming

 Second-Order Benefits of Digital Brainstorming

-But not only that, digital brainstorming allows for very diverse groups of people dispersed around the world to brainstorm together.
+But not only that, digital brainstorming tools allow for very diverse groups of people dispersed around the world to brainstorm together.
 This unleashes something which is considered one of the main ingredients of out-of-the-box creativity and disruptive ideas: exposure to unfamiliar perspectives.
 Research shows that exposure to alternative views spurs greater creativity as it causes us to reassess our initial assumptions and viewpoints.
 Simply said, it wakes us up.
 This means for example that an idea management and crowdsourcing tool like Qmarkets’ Q-max allows organizations to include people from a very diverse set of disciplines, cultures, and industries within the digital brainstorming session.

 When an organization adopts usage of an advanced idea management tool, the above evidence suggests that it will not only lead to more innovative and successful ideas, it will furthermore enable new, diverse exchanges and connections, and ultimately empower employees by giving them an opportunity to contribute their thoughts and ideas in their own terms.